QuanEstimation/QuanEstimation/docs/src/guide/guide_Compopt.md

     The optimized variables will update according to the learning rate `"epsilon"` when `Adam=false`.
-However, If `Adam=true`, Adam algorithm will be used and the Adam parameters include learning rate, the exponential decay rate for the first moment estimates and the second moment estimates can be set by the user via `epsilon`, `beta1` and `beta2`.
+However, If `Adam=true`, Adam algorithm will be used and the Adam parameters include learning rate, the exponential decay rate for the first moment estimates, and the second moment estimates can be set by the user via `epsilon`, `beta1`, and `beta2`.

 **Example 8.1**
 <a id="example8_1"></a>